Freenove/Freenove_Projects_Kit/docs/source/fnk0059/codes/C/1_LED_Blink.rst

 The functions called above are standard functions of the Arduino IDE, which have been defined in the Arduino IDE, and they can be called directly.
 We will introduce more common standard functions in later chapters.

-For more standard functions and the specific use method, please visit https://www.arduino.cc-Resources-Reference-Functions.
+For more standard functions and the specific use method, please visit `https://www.Arduino.cc <https://www.Arduino.cc>`_ -Resources-Reference-Functions.

 Verify and upload the code, then the LED starts blinking.